 The FBI data are the most widely cited crime figures in the country, used by academics, journalists, politicians and police departments.
-But the FBI counts only crimes reported to the police - just a fraction of actual crime.
-The Justice Department, which surveys victims themselves, concludes that nearly two-thirds of all crime goes unreported nationally.
-Thus, even a small difference in willingness to report crimes can have a big effect on the "crime rate."
+But the FBI counts only crimes reported to the police - just a frac-tion of actual crime.
+The Justice Departthe of actual clinic.
+The obstee obstee obstee of the obstee obstee obstee, and the obstee obstee obstee obstee, concludes that nearly two-thirds of all crime goes unreported nationally.
+Thus, even a small difference in willingness to report crime rate."

-Tallahassee's larceny rate, for example, of more than 80 thefts per 1,000 people is a major factor pushing up the city's overall crime standing.
-With only 32 such incidents per thousand, New Yorkers at first blush seem far safer from larceny, which is theft with no threat of violence.
+Tallahassee's larceny rate, for exam-ple, of more than 80 thefts per 1,000 people is a major factor pushing up the clty's overall crime standing.
+With only 32 such incidents per thousand, New Yorkers at first blush seem far safer from larceny, which is theit with no threat of violence.

-Consider, however, the contrasting experiences of Traci Hayes and Lucille Hartmann.
-Last month, Mrs. Hayes, a homehealth-care nurse in Tallahassee, discovered that her car had been burglarized while she visited a patient.
+Consider, however, the contrasting ex-periences of Traci Hayes and Lucille Hart-mann.
+Last month, Mrs. Hayes, a home-health-care nurse in Tallahassee, discovered that her car had been burglarized while she visited a patient.
 The damage was relatively minor: The sun roof and door of her Honda Civic were damaged and a \$10 bill was stolen.
 She reported the crime because she wanted to be reimbursed by her insurance.

 Mrs. Hartmann, a community worker in the New York City borough of Queens, also reported to police the first time her car was broken into and a radio stolen, back in 1989.
-She reported a second break-in, too.
+She reported a second break in, too.
 And the third and the fourth.